Asian food recipes Beef Recipes

 Marinate:

 • In a medium bowl, combine all the "Marinade" ingredients.
-Add them to gallon size Ziploc bag, and add the steak slices.
+Add them to a gallon size Ziploc bag, and add the steak slices.

 • Marinate for at least 2-3 hours or overnight, turning the bag occasionally.